wavefrontHQ/docs/pages/doc/integrations_appdynamics.md

 ## Dashboard

-Once you've installed AppDynamics, you can [deploy](dashboards_managing.html#deploying-a-dashboard) the [AppDynamics dashboard](https://github.com/wavefrontHQ/integrations/tree/master/telegraf/dashboards) to begin monitoring your server metrics from AppDynamics in Wavefront:
+You can [deploy](dashboards_managing.html#deploying-a-dashboard) the [AppDynamics dashboard](https://github.com/wavefrontHQ/integrations/blob/master/kubernetes/dashboards/K8s.json) to begin monitoring your server metrics from AppDynamics in Wavefront:

 ![db_appdynamics application](images/db_appdynamics_application.png)
 ![db_appdynamics backend](images/db_appdynamics_backend.png)

 ## Alerting

-The biggest advantage of this integration is the flexible and dynamic alerting using the simple but powerful time series query language.
+The biggest advantage of this integration is the flexible and dynamic alerting.
 AppDynamics alerting is based on standard deviation or a value exceeding a threshold.

 ![alert_appdynamics](images/alert_appdynamics.png)

-But what if your data does not follow the standard distribution or you want to do math on the incoming data such as take a ratio of two metrics?
-With Wavefront you can use the query language to model the shape of your data or do a ratio and then alert on the derived metrics.
+If your data does not follow the standard distribution or you want to do computations, such as take a ratio of two metrics, on the incoming data, you can use Wavefront Query Language expressions to model the shape of your data or do a ratio and then alert on the derived metrics.

 ![edit_alert_appdynamics](images/edit_alert_appdynamics.png)